Featured Post

 Asia Foundation's final bite of the bum

 Coincidence or not but what did the Asia Foundation do on renewing its well-remembered acquaintance with me?
-Yes, its fourth and final act to punish me.
+Yes, its fifth and final act to punish me.
 For our Kampong Speu project plan we had to seek and provide extra clarifications Those were reasonable and we expected them, in fact all grantees had some to do.
 As with all such funding releases the process had been by open competitive tender.
 We had competed with Fauna and Flora International and other NGOs in the bidding process and they understandably hadn't at that stage wanted to share their local knowledge and best information.
 However once they missed out, they were good to their word and shared it with me.
 The clarifications were drafted but before we knew it Asia Foundation arbitrarily cancelled the award and gave it in a closed-process to their hand-picked compatriot INGO “CRS”.
 We complained to them, DfID; DANIDA, and to the Ambassadors.
 The UK Ambassador told me that unfortunately the wording in the management contract with Asia Foundation did allow them to do this.
 The only way they could force a change would be by cancelling the entire contract with them.
 As the programme was already running more than a year late, DfID and DANIDA had decided "reluctantly" that they could not do that.
 Hard luck!
 One person at the Asia Foundation was delighted and made no secret of it.
 An old Khmer phrase proved true.
-(8)
+(8) Oh and by the way, not only did Ockenden lose the Kampong Speu contract but of course the funding to pay a salary for me.
+At least it meant I would not have to work with Asia Foundation again.

 During this stint in my Foreign Aid career, I had two bizarre encounters.
 First what I at first thought was a chance encounter is I came across our "Biker with a Gun" friend at a restaurant in Sisophon, Banteay Meanchey.
 The bike was the same but not the attire.
 Any way our eyes met in mutual recognition but he quickly shuffled out.